-Teradata USI access is most of the times a 2-AMP access: At first, the secondary index row is looked up.
+Teradata USI access is most of the time 2-AMP access: At first, the secondary index row is looked up.
 This row contains the ROWID of the base table, which is used to lookup the base table row.
 Sometimes, if lucky, the USI row and the base table row are located at the same AMP, making the retrieval of the base table row AMP-local:

 Information about the Teradata USI you will find nowhere else: